Homer: He was a zombie?

 Stan: No, I was composing your suicide note when you stood back up!

-- In Part Two of the pilot for My Little Pony: Friendship Is Magic, the main characters are attacked by a manticore.
+- In part 2 of the pilot for My Little Pony: Friendship is Magic, the main characters are attacked by a manticore.
 They fight back until Fluttershy calls for them to stop, much to their surprise.
 She approaches the monster, nuzzles it, and the manticore reveals the source of its fury: a thorn in its paw.
 After she removes the thorn, the manticore lets them pass.
 Twilight Sparkle asks how Fluttershy knew about the thorn, and the pegasus replies that she didn't, but assumed the manticore just needed to be shown kindness.

-- This exchange from Family Guy after Glenn Quagmire saves a woman who is having a heart attack while changing at the mall:
+- This exchange after Glenn Quagmire saves a woman who is having a heart attack while changing at the mall:

 Woman 1: That was amazing!